October 18, 2017

 The emerging trends of Barelvi extremism, specifically on the blasphemy issue have shaken Pakistani society.
 Instigative speeches by members of TLYRA have resulted in a number of horrendous incidents where violent mobs have killed people.
 This mob justice was witnessed during the Mashal Khan murder.

-Most alarming is that TLYRA wants to register itself as a political party with the Election Commission of Pakistan.
-Recently, TLYRA party members secured the third position with 7130 votes in the NA-120 by-election and left the Pakistan People’s Party, far behind.
+Most alarming is that TLYRA registered itself as a political party with the Election Commission of Pakistan.
+Recently, TLYRA party members secured the third position with 7130 votes in the NA-120 by-election and left the Pakistan People’s Party and Jamat-e-Islami far behind.
 During their election campaign they openly used Mumtaz Qadri posters to attract voters.

 The salient features of their main political manifesto are to impose the Nizam-e-Mustafa (government system of the prophet) in the country as well as securing the sanctity of the Prophet (PBUH) which means if anyone commits blasphemy, he or she will be declared wajib-ul-qatal (deserving of death).

-Muhammad Suleman is a Research Associate at the Centre for Pakistan and Gulf Studies (Islamabad), Pakistan.
-The views are those of the author and not CPGS, Islamabad.
+Writer is a Research Associate at the Centre for Pakistan and Gulf Studies (CPGS) Islamabad and views are those of author.
+He tweets at @M_S_Shahid